elastic/cloud-on-k8s/CONTRIBUTING.md

-# Elastic Cloud on Kubernetes Contributing Guide
+# How to Contribute to Elastic Cloud on Kubernetes

-## Welcome

 Thank you for your interest in contributing to Elastic Cloud on Kubernetes!
-The goal of this document is to provide a high-level overview of how you can get involved.
+The goal of this document is to provide a high-level overview on how you can get involved.

 - [Report your bugs](#bug-reports)
 - [Set up your development environment](#development-environment)